21 Women Pioneers Who Changed the World

 Journalist and women’s rights activist Betty Friedan helped ignite the fire of feminism with her articles, lectures, and most famously with her book The Feminine Mystique, which explored the idea that women could find happiness outside traditional roles.
 She co-founded the National Organization for Women (NOW) in 1966, organized the Women’s Strike for Equality, helped launch the National Abortion Rights Action League (today known as NARAL Pro-choice America), and worked with leading 1960s and 1970s activists like Gloria Steinem and Shirley Chisholm on starting the National Women’s Political Caucus.

 When Sirimavo Bandaranaike was elected the prime minister of Sri Lanka in 1960—the first woman to hold a PM position in the world—it was so unusual to have a female head of government that newspapers were unsure how to address her.
 She was a member of one of the wealthiest families on the Indian Ocean island, then known as Ceylon, and married a politician who started his own party before becoming prime minister.
 After he was assassinated, she campaigned for her husband’s party and became the leader of it in May of 1960.
 She took power six years before Indira Gandhi became India’s first woman prime minister and nine years before Golda Meir was appointed PM of Israel.
 She made the country a republic, nationalized companies and church schools, and squashed a Marxist insurrection.
 She also gave birth to the future female president of the country Chandrika Kumaratunga.
-These quotes from women in politics will inspire you.
+Check out these other inspiring women who are changing lives across the world.